pseale/hot-takes-blog/content/posts/terraform-surgeon-generals-warning.md

 #### Alternate Solutions

 - Import the resource into terraform, so we can replace the data block with a `resource`.
 Pinocchio is a real boy now!
 Pinocchio is a real boy who is managed by Terraform, with all that entails.
+This is probably the best solution, so long as you're able to enact it.
-- As the GitHub Issue mentioned, avoid `depends_on`, especially if we don't need it.
+- As the GitHub Issue mentioned, avoid `depends_on`, especially if you don't need it.

+#### More Alternate "Solutions"

 - "Hello, Pulumi Incorporated?
 Yes?
 I hear you like both **customers** and **money**?
 Yes?
 That's great!
-I'll be over immediately!"
+I'll be right over!"
 - Move into the mountains, live off of the land, make your own clothing.
 Don't worry about medical care, just rub some leaves on whatever's ailing you and breathe in that fresh mountain air.
+Invigorating!
 Use your old work laptop as part of the shelter--a constant reminder of the old world and why you left it behind.
 If you're honest, it's miserable in the wild, but at least you don't have to deal with Terraform.
 That's what you tell yourself as you rub more leaves on the rash.
 The rash is still growing, and it's more of a burning sensation now than an itch.
 It's cold.
 Cold in the mountains.

 #### Political Advocacy and a cry for help